

 2001: Lyons, Dani M

-• The value of the prize shall be $500 or such other amount as the Institute of Electrical and Electronic Engineers (IEEE) shall from time to time determine, on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).
+• The value of the prize shall be $500 or such other amount as the Institute of Electrical and Electronics Engineers (IEEE), South Australia, shall from time to time determine, on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).

-• This prize shall be awarded by the Board to the Best Performing Student in the second year of any IEEE approved course at Flinders University:
+• This prize shall be awarded by the College to the Best Performing Student in the second year of any IEEE approved Bachelor of Engineering (Honours) course at Flinders University.

 • These rules may be varied by the University in consultation with IEEE from time to time but the title and general purpose of the prize shall not be changed.